 Baby gates work in a pinch, but since some dogs are escape artists, prepare for worst-case scenarios by keeping the litter box uncovered and in an open space.
 That way, the cat won’t be cornered and trapped mid-squat.

-If you don’t have time for any of these activities, Zoe recommends hiring a dog walker, or enrolling in doggy daycare.
+If you don’t have time for any of these activities, Sandor recommended hiring a dog walker, or enrolling in doggy daycare.

-In Galaxy's new book, Total Cat Mojo, he says it’s a smart idea to let cats and dogs sniff each other’s bedding and toys before a face-to-face introduction.
+In Galaxy’s book, Total Cat Mojo, he writes that it’s a smart idea to let cats and dogs sniff each other’s bedding and toys before a face-to-face introduction.
 This way, they can satisfy their curiosity and avoid potential turf battles.